tingfengx/tingfengx.github.io/assets/CV.md

 - Algorithms
     - Know typical useages, run-times for operatiopns and implementations of common data structures, graphs and their related algorithms.
 - Others
     - General: Proficient with Microsoft Office, LaTeX.
+Able to use *nix operating systems and bash.
     - Video Editing: Familiar with Corel Video Studio, Adobe Premiere and know about Final Cut Pro X.